RedHoven/pedestrian-detection/ideas.md

     - pingpong/voleyball score counter ? video

 - Other:
-    - Transfer learning (model fine-tunned to segment football matches to segment basketball)
+    - Transfer learning (model fine-tunned to segment football matches to segment basketball) (or build on general and fine-tune on more specific)
     - Generative approaches